Showing posts with label jack daniels. Show all posts

 Lincoln County Courthouse, CSA markers, two cannons

-We then headed down highway 64 east to Lynchburg, Tennessee.
+We then headed east on Highway 64 to Lynchburg, Tennessee.

-We parted ways and headed to the visitor’s center where we got tickets to go watch a movie about the life of Jack Daniels and the start of Jack Daniel Whiskey.
+We parted ways and headed to the visitor's center, where we got tickets to go watch a movie about the life of Jack Daniel and the start of Jack Daniel's Whiskey.

-After the movie, we were ushered outside into a small bus and were carried to the top of the hill where the tour began.
+After the movie, we were ushered outside to a small bus and driven to the top of the hill, where the tour began.

-We were all asked to line up for a group picture, which could be downloaded, from the Internet free of charge a few days later.
+We were all asked to line up for a group picture, which could be downloaded for free from the Internet a few days later.

-I was telling my husband that years ago you had to actually walk up that hill, and the woman behind me said she remember that.
+I was telling my husband that a year ago, I had to actually walk up that hill, and the woman behind me said she remembered that.

-The area where we got off the bus was the charcoal area and our tour guide Jesse James ask if anyone wanted whiskey sprayed onto their arm.
-Several said yes and boy was it strong.
+The area where we got off the bus was the charcoal area, and our tour guide, Jesse James, asked if anyone wanted whiskey sprayed on their arm.
+Several said yes, and boy, was it strong.

-The guide explained about the making of whiskey but I was a too busy taking picture of everything.
+The guide explained how whiskey is made, but I was too busy taking pictures.

-We followed him to the spring from where all the water is used in making of the whiskey.
+We followed him to the spring, from which all the water is used to make the whiskey.
 The water came from a spring inside the cave.
-The cave becomes smaller the futher back, until it becomes a small hole.
+The cave becomes smaller the further back it goes, until it becomes a small hole.

 Jack Daniels Tour sitting on the wall

-Mr. James took pictures of several people in our group, each with their own cameras.
+Mr. James took pictures of several people in our group, each with their own camera.

-We were then taken to the old office of Mr. Jack Daniels where we were told the story about the safe.
+We were then taken to Mr. Jack Daniels's old office, where we were told the story about the safe.

 Jack Daniel got up early one morning and went to his office.
 Jack needed to get into his safe but forgot the combination.
 Jack got angry and kicked the safe with his foot, breaking his toe.

-His toe got infected, had to be removed, later his foot, then his leg and later he died.
+His toe got infected, had to be removed, and later his foot, then his leg, and later he died.

-There were several pictures hanging in the office, and old potbelly stove, and in one room was the grain used in making Jack Daniel Whiskey, Rye, Wheat, and Corn.
+Several pictures were hanging in the office, and an old potbelly stove, and in one room was the grain used in making Jack Daniel's Whiskey: Rye, Wheat, and Corn.

 The last building we went through was the barrelhouse.
 This is where the whiskey is stored until it is sold.
-The whiskey that was stored on the bottom was the best whiskey, because it does not get as hot.
+The whiskey stored at the bottom was the best, because it does not get as hot.

-Motlow was the brains behind the making a success of the name Jack Daniels.
+Motlow was the brains behind making Jack Daniel's a success.

 Barrel of Jack